shaypal5/gender_augmented_twitter_network/README.rst

 Process
 -------

-The generation process is simple:
+The generation process is composed of several stages:

 1. The first phase reads through the *twitter7* dataset.
 Since this dataset consists of chronologically-ordered tweets, this phase uses a single pass to construct two intermediate resources required for the generation process: